What causes bladder cancer?

-Certain changes in DNA can cause normal bladder cells to grow abnormally and form cancers.
-DNA is the chemical in each of our cells that makes up our genes – the instructions for how our cells function.
+Certain changes in the DNA inside normal bladder cells can make them grow abnormally and form cancers.
+DNA is the chemical in each of our cells that makes up our genes, which control how our cells function.
 We usually look like our parents because they are the source of our DNA, but DNA affects more than just how we look.

-DNA changes related to bladder cancer usually develop during a person’s life rather than having been inherited before birth.
-These acquired DNA mutations may result from exposure to cancer-causing chemicals or radiation.
-For example, chemicals in tobacco smoke can be absorbed into the blood, filtered by the kidneys, and end up the urine, where they may affect bladder cells.
-Other chemicals may reach the bladder in a similar way.
-But in some cases, gene changes may just be random events that sometimes happen inside a cell, without having an external cause.
+Most gene mutations related to bladder cancer develop during a person’s life rather than having been inherited before birth.
+Some of these acquired gene mutations result from exposure to cancer-causing chemicals or radiation.
+For example, chemicals in tobacco smoke can be absorbed into the blood, filtered by the kidneys, and end up in urine, where they can affect bladder cells.
+Other chemicals may reach the bladder the same way.
+But sometimes, gene changes may just be random events that sometimes happen inside a cell, without having an outside cause.

-The gene changes that lead to bladder cancer are not the same in all cases.
+The gene changes that lead to bladder cancer are not the same in all people.
 Acquired changes in certain genes, such as the TP53 or RB1 tumor suppressor genes and the FGFR and RAS oncogenes, are thought to be important in the development of some bladder cancers.
-Changes of these and similar genes may also make some bladder cancers more likely to grow and invade more rapidly than others.
-Research in this field is aimed at developing tests that can find bladder cancers at an early stage by recognizing their DNA changes.
+Changes in these and similar genes may also make some bladder cancers more likely to grow and invade the bladder wall than others.
+Research in this field is aimed at developing tests that can find bladder cancers at an early stage by finding their DNA changes.

-Bladder cancers do not often result from inherited mutations in oncogenes or tumor suppressor genes, but some people seem to inherit a reduced ability to detoxify (break down) certain types of cancer-causing chemicals.
+Some people seem to inherit a reduced ability to detoxify (break down) and get rid of certain types of cancer-causing chemicals.
 These people are more sensitive to the cancer-causing effects of tobacco smoke and certain industrial chemicals.
-Researchers are developing tests that may help identify such people, but these tests are not routinely done.
-It is not certain how these test results would be used since doctors recommend that all people avoid tobacco smoke and hazardous industrial chemicals.
+Researchers have developed tests to identify such people, but these tests are not routinely done.
+It’s not certain how helpful the results of such tests might be, since doctors already recommend that all people avoid tobacco smoke and hazardous industrial chemicals.